 The kidneys are two bean-shaped organs.
 Each kidney is about the size of a fist.
 Your kidneys filter extra water and wastes out of your blood and make urine.

 The primary function of your kidneys is to remove waste and extra fluid from your body.
-Kidneys also remove acid that is produced by the cells of your body and maintain a healthy balance of water, salts, and minerals—such as sodium, calcium, phosphorus, and potassium—in your blood.
+Kidneys also remove acid produced by your body’s cells and maintain a healthy balance of water, salts, and minerals—such as sodium, calcium, phosphorus, and potassium—in your blood.

-Without this balance, nerves, muscles, and other tissues in your body may not work normally.
+Without this balance, your body’s nerves, muscles, and other tissues may not work normally.

 Your kidneys also make hormones that help